IMAP-Hi

 Meet the Team

 The IMAP-Hi team is led by Herb Funsten and deputy leads Daniel Reisenfeld and Frederic Allegrini.
 The team consists of over 50 engineers and scientists collaboratively working together across four institutions: Los Alamos National Laboratory, Southwest Research Institute (SwRI), the University of New Hampshire, and the University of Bern, Switzerland.
-The team is comprised of a diverse spectrum of young to senior professionals and has a long history in the development of instruments that detect energetic neutral atoms (ENAs) from the Earth’s magnetosphere to the interstellar boundary.
+The team is comprised of a diverse Electromagnetic radiation arranged in order of wavelength.
+A rainbow is a natural spectrum of visible light from the Sun.
+Spectra are often punctuated with emission or absorption lines, which can be examined to reveal the composition and motion of the radiating source. of young to senior professionals and has a long history in the development of instruments that detect Atoms with no charge that move very quickly.
+These atoms have equal numbers of positively-charged protons and negatively-charged electrons.
+ENAs form when charged particles from the solar wind travel outward and encounter atoms from the interstellar medium.
+Because the ENAs are neutral, they do not react to any magnetic fields.
+Some of these ENAs travel toward the inner solar system and are captured by the IMAP spacecraft.
+(ENAs) from the Earth’s The region around a planetary body dominated by the planet’s magnetic interference. to the interstellar boundary.

 My experience on IMAP has taught me a lot about working with people and how important it is to work together face-to-face.
 COVID was hard, and it was a tough setback for all of us on IMAP.
 I really now appreciate the magic that happens when you get a bunch of really smart engineers, scientists, and technicians in the same room.
 Zoom meetings come nowhere close.